HTTP 301 vs. 302 redirects: which is better?

 |302 redirect||Content temporarily moved||*|

-301 redirect in more detail
+301 permanent redirects in more detail

 In most cases, you’ll want to use a 301 redirect.

-302 redirect in more detail
+302 temporary redirect in more detail

-A visitor doesn’t notice whether you use a 301 and 302 redirect to send them to a different page, however a 301 redirect is cached by the visitors browser.
-Say the 301 redirect is removed, and a visitor hits the old URL they are redirected by their browser to the new URL.
+A visitor won’t notice whether you use a 301 or 302 redirect to send them to a different page.
+However, a 301 redirect is cached by the visitor’s browser.